-maturity, allthe Relative to standard weight-at-size estimates, those derived using the covariate-based models exhibited size-based variance, with the relationship differing based on the SC/CS/thermal regime (Figs 4, 5, 6, 7, 8, 9).
-Before proceeding, an important caveat when interpreting size-at-weight output is that due to crab biology, specifically molt intervals and for Chionoecetes spp, size at maturity and the associated terminal molt, OS crab only occur at or above certain sizes (RKC, 60 mm CL; BKC, 50 mm CL; CO/CB, 20 mm CW), thus model divergences below these cutoffs are biologically meaningless.
+Shell condition, maturity, clutch-size and temperature all affect the weight-at-size relationship (Figs 4, 5, 6, 7, 8, 9).
+Before proceeding, an important caveat when interpreting size-at-weight output is that due to crab biology, specifically molt intervals and for Chionoecetes spp, size at maturity and the associated terminal molt, OS crab only occur at or above certain sizes (RKC, 60 mm CL; BKC, 50 mm CL; CO/CB, 20 mm CW), thus model divergences below these cutoffs are biologically meaningless and are not depicted.